stef/libsphinx/README.md

 and as presented by the Levchin Prize winner 2018 Hugo Krawczyk on Real World Crypto https://www.youtube.com/watch?v=px8hiyf81iM

+it also implements:

+  - the PKI-free PAKE protocol as specified on page 18 of the same publication
+  - The OPAQUE protocol as specified on page 28 of: https://eprint.iacr.org/2018/163

 ## What is this thing?

 It allows you to have only a few (at least one) passwords that you